 A: Prior to the Annual Meeting, a later vote by any means will cancel any earlier vote.
 For example, if you vote by telephone and later vote differently on the Internet, the Internet vote will count, and the telephone vote will be canceled.
 If you wish to change your vote by mail, you should contact our Corporate Secretary or proxy solicitor at the addresses set forth below and request a new proxy or voting instruction card.
 The last vote received before the Annual Meeting will be the one counted.
-You also may change your vote by voting in person at the Annual Meeting.
+You also may change your vote by voting virtually over the internet at the Annual Meeting.

 Corporate Secretary Eric D. Koster 25 Lake Avenue Ext.
+Danbury, CT 06811-5286 Proxy Solicitor

+Georgeson LLC

-Danbury, CT 06811-5286 (203) 743-8508 Proxy Solicitor Georgeson LLC 1290 Avenue of the Americans, 9th Floor New York, NY 10104 (866) 277-0928
+1290 Avenue of the Americans, 9th Floor

+New York, NY 10104